circlemouth/Codex-Wrapper/README.md

 See `docs/IMPLEMENTATION_PLAN.ja.md` (Japanese) and `docs/AGENTS.md` for details.

+> Streaming responses now forward Codex CLI output verbatim.
+Adjust your Codex profile/config if you want to suppress banners or warnings.

 ### Models exposed by `/v1/models`

 Sample response on 2025-09-18 (call the endpoint in your environment to confirm):